adamspd/django-appointment/docs/release_notes/latest.md

 ### Dynamic Label Customization in Appointment Pages (#19)

-- Added a new configuration option `app_offered_by_label` in the `Config` model.
+- Added a new configuration option `app_offered_by_label` to the `Config` model.
-- Enables dynamic labeling in the appointment HTML page, showcasing the staff members or services offering the appointment.
+- This feature allows for dynamic labeling in the appointment HTML page to showcase the staff members or services offering the appointment.
-- Default label is "Offered by", customizable to suit different service contexts.
+- The default value is "Offered by", which can be customized to fit different contexts, such as "Provided by" or " Choose Photographer" for photography services.

 ### Updated Documentation and Workflow Enhancements (#25, #26, #27)